AeroliteWasTaken/Sekiro-Calculator/README.md

  - Resource items are listed below, if the enemy has them.
 This includes quantity and drop chance of items such as emblems and resurrective power

 ### Every main boss and miniboss is listed in the dropdown menu, but it also supports all other enemies in the game via an override for you to input NpcParamIds
 ### The attack override can be used to change which attack is used when calculating how many average hits a kill may take.
-There are currently no plans to add all attack names.
-For example, a jump kick would be 901.
+There are currently no plans to transcribe all the attack names; you will need to get them yourself.
+For example, a jump kick would be ID 901.
 This feature is kinda useless but it's there I guess

 # Credits:
  - Holm - Helped a LOT with testing and comparing data, thanks!